Rudolf Miethig: Squadron leader

 On 2 July, Miethig was appointed Staffelkapitän (squadron leader) of the 3.
 Staffel of JG 52.
 He replaced Rüttger who had become a prisoner of war after he made a forced landing behind enemy lines near Kruty the day before.
 On 3 July, the Gruppe moved to a forward airfield near the village Novy Grinev located approximately 30 km south-southwest from Novy Oskol and to Artyomovsk on 9 July.
 During this period, Miethig had claimed a Hurricane fighter on 4 July and a R-5 reconnaissance bomber on 8 July.
 On 10 July, Miethig claimed a MiG-1 fighter.
 According to Obermaier, Miethig had been awarded the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 6 July.
 Patzwall however dates the presentation of Honor Goblet on 19 October.
 On 2 August, I. Gruppe was ordered to Kerch on the Kerch Peninsula.
 At the time, the Gruppe was moved around as a kind of fire brigade, deployed in areas where the Soviet Air Forces was particular active.
 The Gruppe then moved to Oryol on 15 August.
 There, Miethig claimed an I-180 fighter, a designation for the Yakovlev Yak-7, on 18 August and two Pe-2 bombers on 23 August.

 The following day, I. Gruppe moved to Dedjurewo near Rzhev in the central sector of the Eastern Front where the Gruppe was subordinated to Jagdgeschwader 51 (JG 51—51st Fighter Wing), fighting in the Battle of Rzhev.
 On 29 October 1942, Miethig and Leutnant Walter Krupinski from 6.
 Staffel were awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernes Kreuzes).
-On 10 February, I. Gruppe moved to Poltava where they stayed until 10 March.
+On 10 February 1943, I. Gruppe moved to Poltava where they stayed until 10 March.
 Here he increased his number of aerial victories to 57 by end-February, making him the second most successful fighter pilot of I. Gruppe.
-On 8 June 1943, Miethig was credited with his 100th aerial victory.
+On 24 May, the Gruppe moved to an airfield at Gostagaevskaya located approximately 20 km northeast Anapa.
+Here on 8 June, Miethig was credited with his 100th aerial victory.
 He was the 41st Luftwaffe pilot to achieve the century mark.

 Miethig was killed in a crash following combat with Yak-1 fighters on 10 June 1943 roughly 10 km north-east of Krymskaya, over the Kuban bridgehead.
 Miethig, flying Bf 109 G-2 (Werknummer 14 602—factory number), had shot down one of the Yak-1 fighters and collided with his crashing opponent.
 Miethig was posthumously awarded the German Cross in Gold (Deutsches Kreuz in Gold) as well as posthumously promoted to Hauptmann (captain).
 Leutnant Johann-Hermann Meier temporarily was given command of 3.
 Staffel until Hauptmann Erich Schreiber was officially appointed Staffelkapitän on 15 July.
 (Note: According to Schreier, command of 3.
 Staffel was given to Oberleutnant Franz Woidich.)